 Epoxy-coated dowel bars are frequently used in jointed pavements.
-In 2005, a survey of 33 transportation agencies revealed that 26 of these used epoxy-coated dowels.View Bridge Projects
+In 2005, a survey of 33 transportation agencies revealed that 26 of these used epoxy-coated dowels.View Pavement Projects

 At least $600 million is spent yearly to repair parking decks in the U.S. This damage is primarily caused by deicing salts carried on cars and left in the garage during winter.

 Epoxy-Coated Steel Reinforcing Bars (rebar) can protect these structures against corrosion and costly damage.View Parking Projects